 Reporting an issue directly to CARD.com

-If you prefer not to use Bugcrowd's system, we still welcome your submission but will only respond to valid issues that initiate a configuration or code change.
+We welcome your submission, but will only respond to valid issues that initiate a configuration or code change.
 All issue submissions are subject to the scope laid out below.

 - Each issue will be credited to the first individual who reports it